NonsonoNicola/PozzyAI/README.md

    This script will start the Flask server, which will then serve the web interface and handle chat requests.
 The application will typically run on `http://0.0.0.0:80`.

 ## Limitations
-- The application does not support multiple clients simultaneously and may have issues when accessed from a remote location.
+- The application does not support multiple clients simultaneously (due to hardware limitations).
 - No user authentication is supported, and no user data is stored.
 - File uploads and downloads are not supported.
 - Code execution within the chat is not supported.